-Many of the honey found on grocer’s shelves are void of pollen, has added High Fructose Corn Syrup (HFCS) made from GMO corn, and the beekeepers we know will tell you that much of it is imported from China and possibly tainted!
-Raw, local honey is from your area and you can know your beekeeper!
+Many of the “honey” found on grocer’s shelves are devoid of pollen, has added High Fructose Corn Syrup (HFCS) made from GMO corn, and the beekeepers we know will tell you that much of it is imported from China and possibly tainted!

 (You will need to know that raw honey is more dense and will likely need to be spooned, especially in the cool months.
 The heating process which makes off-the-shelf honey squeeze out of a little hole also kills the enzymes and other properties, so you will have to think about using your honey slightly differently.
 I wrote a post about our hives and how to gently soften your raw honey for use.)